anncopeland/mongoose-recipes/README.md

 ## Hurdles

 It was difficult to use google Oauth, for it was very unstable throughtout the project.
+The naming comventions when using CRUD was confusing and continued to give me errors.
+I was able to fix some errors, but made this project very time comsuming.
+I hope to add more functions at later time.

 __________________________________________________________________________